blaylockbk/Herbie/README.md

 ---

-I hope some of these tips are helpful to you.
+I hope some of this is useful to you.

 Best of luck 🍀
 \- Brian